 Packers Heritage Trail

 Location.
-44° 27.014′ N, 88° 3.614′ W. Marker is in DePere, Wisconsin, in Brown County.
-Marker is at the intersection of Broadway (State Highway 57) and James Street, on the right when traveling north on Broadway.
+44° 30.285′ N, 87° 59.22′ W. Marker is in Green Bay, Wisconsin, in Brown County.
+Marker can be reached from the intersection of Main Street (U.S. 141) and Elizabeth Street, on the left when traveling north.
+Marker is mounted on the east side of the ballroom 250 feet off of Main Steet.
 Touch for map.
-Marker is at or near this postal address: 200 North Broadway, De Pere WI 54115, United States of America.
+Marker is at or near this postal address: 1560 Main Street, Green Bay WI 54302, United States of America.
+Touch for directions.